BU-Spark/ml-spare-it-contamination/5.Deployment/README.md

 # Spare-it Segmentation Model Deployment

-For our deployment phase, we developed a refined version of the copy-paste augmentation which improves the class imbalance and integrates objects from TACO and then retrained YOLOv8 with the new copy-paste data.
+For our deployment phase, we developed a refined version of the copy-paste augmentation which improves the class imbalance and integrates objects from TACO and then retrained YOLOv8 with the new copy-paste dataset.
 We have also deployed our best segmentation model to Hugging Face.

 ## File directory

-- **`HuggingFace Demo`**: This directory contains the source code for our demo hosted on Hugging Face alsong with instructions on how to run the demo locally.
+- **`Hugging Face Demo`**: This directory contains the source code for our demo hosted on Hugging Face alsong with instructions on how to run the demo locally.
 - **`deploy_best.pt`**: This file can be used to download our best performing YOLO model from the deployment phase.
 - **`Copy Paste Generator.ipynb`**: This notebook contains the code used to generate the improved version of the copy paste dataset.